Manuel4131/UMLEditor/README.md

 compare C++ and Java OOP concept.
 They are still something very different!

-I will open a new project to the next version
+I will open a new project for the next version.

 [OOP]:http://en.wikipedia.org/wiki/Object-oriented_programming